Facts, Data, Basics

 Learning Outside the Bricks

-Design professionals at the Charlottesville Community Design Center’s Design Marathon in 2009 created a master plan for outdoor learning on the 20+ acre property of Jackson-Via Elementary School.
+One example of our campus’s outdoor learning opportunities is Jackson-Via Elementary School.
+In 2009, design professionals at the Charlottesville Community Design Center’s Design Marathon in 2009 created a master plan for outdoor learning on the 20+ acre property.
 The master plan includes 10+ acres of woodland, edible gardens, habitat gardens, and spaces where children can learn and appreciate the natural world while meeting curriculum goals.
 An already completed mini-meadow installation consists primarily of butterfly host and nectar plants, using 99% native plant material.
 The mini-meadow will eventually be part of a larger “meadow walk.”
 The group also plans to plant a child-size orchard of sour cherry and pawpaw trees.

 - Seven of nine Charlottesville City schools are now certified as ENERGY STARS® by the US Department of Environmental Protection.